Shravantisy/Project_5_Spotify_playlist/README.md

 ## Summary of work done so far:

 ### Data Collection
-Data from spotify music app(5200 songs)
+Data from spotify music app (5200 songs)

 ### Data cleaning

-1.Clean data set
+1. Clean data set

-2.drop unused columns
+2. Drop unused columns

-3.remove outliers
+3. Remove outliers

-4.clean column names
+4. Clean column names

 ### Data Scaling methods

-1.MinMaxScalar
+1. MinMaxScalar

-2.StandardScalar
+2. StandardScalar

-3.RobustScaler
+3. RobustScaler

-### Kmean clustering
+### K-mean clustering

-1.Use “Elbow-Method” to define amount of clusters (=playlists)
+1. Use “Elbow-Method” to define amount of clusters (=playlists)

-2.Use Silhouette score to decide on best scaler
+2. Use Silhouette score to decide on best scaler

-3.Check different song-features for each cluster to name playlists!
+3. Check different song-features for each cluster to name playlists!